20 Feb 2017

 · The Forum’s 27th Africa meeting will be held in Durban, South Africa, 3-5 May

 · Theme will focus on driving economic transformation in Africa through inclusive growth models

 · Members of the media wanting to participate must apply at www.weforummedia.org by Friday 15 April

 · For more information, please visit wef.ch/af17

-Geneva, Switzerland, 20 February 2017 – Media accreditation is now open for the 27th World Economic Forum on Africa, which will take place in Durban, South Africa, from 3 to 5 May 2017.
+Geneva, Switzerland, 20 February 2017 – Media accreditation is open until Friday 15 April for the 27th World Economic Forum on Africa, which will take place in Durban, South Africa, from 3 to 5 May 2017.
 The meeting is hosted with the support of the Government of South Africa.

 Prospects for growth and development in Sub-Saharan Africa are mixed in 2017.
 The region accounts for some of the world’s fastest growing economies but it is also home to countries whose commodity-dependent economies have struggled to adapt to structural downturns in prices.
 The purpose of the Meeting will be to convene leaders from across all stakeholder groups to define strategies and actions to restore the whole region on its path towards a sustainable, prosperous and inclusive future.

 “Africa has a historic opportunity to shift the trajectory of its development by avoiding the excesses and mistakes made by countries in advanced parts of the world.
 But its success will depend on creating new models of growth that provide equality of opportunity to everyone and allow innovation to flourish,” said Elsie Kanza, Head of Africa, World Economic Forum.